 Do you have room in your life for another dog?

 What kinds of projects or obligations do you have coming up in the next few months?
 Do you have any vacations planned?
 Are you stressed and overwhelmed at work?

 If you’re feeling like you’re stretched thin, and need more time to yourself, or if you have any trips planned, think twice about getting another dog.
 When you bring another pup into your home, especially if they are young, you will need to spend lots of time training them and making sure they are properly socialized.
 This early period will have a huge effect on their habits and personality for the rest of their life.

-Is everyone in the family excited and prepared for a second dog?
+Is everyone in the family excited and prepared for another dog?

 Are you choosing the right dog?

 If the dog you already have is fairly dominant, it’s probably not a great idea to get an additional assertive dog.
 If your dog is shy and not dominant, you might want to avoid getting a very assertive dog who may take over.